VRConservation/neca_jpa/jpa.md

 license: CC-BY-4.0
 keywords: biomass, finance, feedstock, forest health, funding, joint powers authority
 abstract: |
   This review analyzes funding strategies to secure sustainable funding for Joint Powers Authorities (JPAs).
 The California Governor's Office for Land Use and Climate Innovation provided funding to develop multiple feedstock supply aggregation pilots throughout California.
-Proposed JPA entities to act as brokers to long-term woody feedstock supply agreements could be a viable option.
+Proposed JPA entities acting as brokers for long-term woody feedstock supply agreements could be a viable option.
 Sustainable funding for each JPA will be challenging, especially in rural areas without the tax base to support sales tax increases or similar local bond measures.
 Starting with traditional funding sources and complementing them with new funding strategies or dependable income sources will provide a more secure approach to long-term organizational stability.
-We include a an in-depth analysis of funding required to sustainably fund six pilot JPAs through an endowment investment to reduce state costs over time.
-Other recommendations include piloting new approaches, such as conservation finance, leveraging public funding with private, and using the right revenue source for the location and the entity developed.
+We include an in-depth analysis of the funding required to sustainably operate six pilot JPAs through an endowment investment, aiming to reduce state costs over time.
+Other recommendations include piloting new approaches, such as conservation finance, leveraging public funding with private, and using the right revenue source for the location and the entity being developed.
 kernelspec:
   name: python3
   display_name: Python 3